zillding/gampic/frontend/views/site/pages/info.md

 ####This is the info page of Gampic

-This web site is developed by Ding Zeyu.
+This web site is developed by **Ding Zeyu** as the **Final Year Project**.

 The objective of this project is not only to simply develop a website, but most importantly, learn the cutting-edge technology and write **quality** code.
 The design process is thought highly of and should be refined during the implementation process.

+Some of the features are under development and can only be tested on the local machine through localhost, for example, the disqus integration.

 #####Notes:

-The "hover" event in jquery doesn't work?? how???!!

 Should consider using OOP in javascript.
 The current implementation has some flaws.